jonathancross/jc-docs/pgp/gnupg.md

 #### PGP is dead

-Many people have [declared PGP dead](https://blog.cryptographyengineering.com/2014/08/13/whats-matter-with-pgp/) because it is hard to use, doesn't protect metadata in encrypted emails and supports to much legacy crypto.
+Many people have [declared PGP dead](https://blog.cryptographyengineering.com/2014/08/13/whats-matter-with-pgp/) because it is hard to use, doesn't protect metadata in encrypted emails and supports too much legacy crypto.
 Although there are very good arguments against it, I still think it is undeniable that it works well for verifying digital signatures, has wide support (hardware, software and people) and does a decent job at encrypting email once you have a properly setup client.
+The [Web Of Trust](#web-of-trust) has huge problems, but for those who take the effort to participate, it provides one of the few functioning examples of decentralized key verification.
 Could this be done better?
 Absolutely!
 But this is the best we have right now and attempts to replace it have always fallen short of the features needed.

 ## RANT: Random things that confused me about gpg